-VCAT.5.3.1.
-There are no power sub-categories for rovers.
+- VCAT.5.3.1.
+There are no power sub-categories for rovers. - VCAT.5.3.2.

-- VCAT.5.3.2.
 Rovers must sign "rover" on Phone and /R on CW and digital modes after their call sign. - VCAT.5.3.3.
 Rovers are encouraged to adopt operating practices that allow as many stations as possible to contact them. (i.e. "captive rovers" that contact only one fixed station are discouraged.) - VCAT.5.3.4.
-Rover operators may submit a separate entry as a Single Operator (fixed station) in addition to their rover entry. - VCAT.5.3.5 Rovers submitting a score for a club total must also include a secondary summary sheet indicating the portion of the score that counts for the club score if any of the QSOs submitted take place outside of their club's territory. - VCAT.5.3.6.
+Rover operators may submit a separate entry as a Single Operator (fixed station) in addition to their rover entry. - VCAT.5.3.5 Rovers submitting scores for the Club Competition must have made at least one contact from somewhere within the club's territory during the course of the contest. - VCAT.5.3.6.
 A rover may not make more than 100 QSOs with any other specific rover. - VCAT.5.3.7.
-Aeronautical mobile stations are not allowed. - VCAT.6 Limited Rover (RL) Classic Rover rules plus: - VCAT.6.1 May operate only on the four lowest-frequency bands available in a contest.
+Aeronautical mobile stations are not allowed.

+VCAT.6 Limited Rover (RL) - Classic Rover rules plus:

+- VCAT.6.1 May operate only on the four lowest-frequency bands available in a contest.
 For example, 50 through 432 MHz during the June VHF Contest. - VCAT.6.2 Power is limited according to the Single Operator, Low Power category rules. - VCAT.7 Unlimited Rover (RU) Classic Rover rules plus: - VCAT 7.1 May have more than two operators. - VCAT 7.2 Exempt from rules VCAT 5.1.3 (transport of equipment) and VCAT 5.3.6 (100-QSO limit with another specific rover). - VCAT 7.3 Unlimited Rover scores may not be contributed to a club score for the Club Competition. - VCAT.8.
 Unlimited Multioperator (UM) - VCAT.8.1.
 Multioperator stations may operate on any contest band. - VCAT.8.2.
 There are no power sub-categories for Multioperator stations. - VCAT.9.
 Limited Multioperator (LM) follows Unlimited Multioperator rules plus the following: - VCAT.9.1.
 Entry may include logs from up to four bands.
 Operation is permitted on all bands.
 Logs must be submitted from all bands on which contacts were made.